marko2276/ha-unipi-neuron/README.md

 # ha-unipi-neuron
 Custom Home Assistant (HA) integration for [Unipi](https://www.unipi.technology) devices.
-In my home assistant project I use Neron type of products but the component should work as well with other products (Axon, Patron, Lite) where [Evok API](https://github.com/UniPiTechnology/evok) can be run.
+In my home assistant project, I use Neron type of products but the component should work as well with other products (Axon, Patron, Lite) where [Evok API](https://github.com/UniPiTechnology/evok) can be run.

-The system connect to the Unipi device via websocket (part of a separate [python package](https://pypi.org/project/evok-ws-client/) wrapper).
-This bidirectional management connection enables a blazingly fast user experience and although Neuron devices supports directSwitch functionality (I do use it for light switches), you will most probably not see any difference between it or if you let HA do the desired action.
-Latency between an input signal change and action executed by HA is very low.
+The system connects to the Unipi device via WebSocket (part of a separate [python package](https://pypi.org/project/evok-ws-client/) wrapper).
+This bidirectional management connection enables a blazing fast user experience and although Neuron devices support directSwitch functionality (I do use it for light switches), you will most likely not see any difference between it or if you let HA do the desired action.
+The latency between an input signal change and an action executed by HA is very low.

-I was planning (this is still on my whish list) to integrate the component directly into home-assistant repo but to get things available for others to use, play around and extend, I decided to just release it as a barebone repo for now.
+I was planning (this is still on my wishlist) to integrate the component directly into the home-assistant repo but to get things available for others to use, play around and extend, I decided to just release it as a barebone repo for now.

 # Installation